Keshar Jung Rayamajhi

 Keshar Jung Rayamajhi (1919 – 17 December 2012) (केशरजंग रायमाझी) was a Nepalese politician.
 He was a leading figure in the communist movement in the country, but later turned into a royalist.
 Rayamajhi hails from a landlord Chhetri family in Tansen, Palpa district.

 In 1947 Rayamajhi became a founding member of the Nepalese 'Marxist Study Circle' in Calcutta.
 In 1948, the group was reconstructed as the 'Progressive Study Circle' and Rayamajhi became its secretary.
 During his stay in Calcutta, Rayamajhi's political mentor was the CPI leader Ratna Lal Brahmin.

 At the first congress of the Communist Party of Nepal, held in 1954, Rayamajhi was elected to the Central Committee of the party.
-In September 1956, the general secretary of the party, Manmohan Adhikari, travelled to China to take part in the congress of the Communist Party of China.
+In September 1956, the general secretary of the party, Manmohan Adhikari, travelled to China to take part in the congress of the Chinese Communist Party.
 As Pushpa Lal Shrestha and D.P.
 Adhikari declined to take the role of acting general secretary, Rayamajhi expressed his interest in taking over as acting general secretary of the party.
 Directly after Rayamajhi became acting general secretary of the party, groupism began to appear amongst the party ranks.
 The party became divided into a reformist camp (led by Rayamajhi) and a revolutionary camp (led by Pushpa Lal Shrestha).

 During the second party congress held in 1957, Manmohan Adhikari was undergoing treatment for skin disease in China.
 In his absence, Rayamajhi was elected general secretary of the party.
 At the congress, Rayamajhi argued for supporting constitutional monarchy.
 Soon after the congress, accusations that Rayamajhi had secret links to the royal palace began to surface within the party.

 Rayamajhi was one of the CPN candidates that contested the 1959 parliamentary election, but was defeated in his constituency.
 In the election the party got less than 4% of the seats in the parliament.
 Rayamajhi received severe criticism for the electoral defeat of the party after the election.